Standard works: Differences in canonicity across sects

-The Church of Jesus Christ of Latter Day Saints (Strangite) considers the Bible (when correctly translated), the Book of Mormon, and editions of the Doctrine and Covenants published prior to Joseph Smith's death (which contained the Lectures on Faith) to be inspired scripture.
+The Church of Jesus Christ of Latter Day Saints (Strangite) considers the Bible (when correctly translated), the Book of Mormon, and editions of the D&C published prior to Joseph Smith's death (which contained the Lectures on Faith) to be inspired scripture.
 They also hold the Joseph Smith Translation of the Bible to be inspired, but do not believe modern publications of the text are accurate.
-Other portions of The Pearl of Great Price, however, are not considered to be scriptural—though are not necessarily fully rejected either.
+Other portions of the Pearl of Great Price, however, are not considered to be scriptural—though are not necessarily fully rejected either.
 The Book of Jasher was consistently used by both Joseph Smith and James Strang, but as with other Latter Day Saint denominations and sects, there is no official stance on its authenticity, and it is not considered canonical.

 This sect likewise holds as scriptural several prophecies, visions, revelations, and translations printed by James Strang, and published in the Revelations of James J. Strang.

-An additional work called The Book of the Law of the Lord is also accepted as inspired scripture by the Strangites.
+An additional work, called The Book of the Law of the Lord, is also accepted as inspired scripture by the Strangites.
 They likewise hold as scriptural several prophecies, visions, revelations, and translations printed by James Strang, and published in the Revelations of James J. Strang.
 Among other things, this text contains his purported "Letter of Appointment" from Joseph Smith and his translation of the Voree plates.

-The Church of Jesus Christ (Cutlerite) accepts the following as scripture: the Inspired Version of the Bible (including the Book of Moses and Joseph Smith–Matthew), the Book of Mormon, and the 1844 edition of the Doctrine and Covenants (including the Lectures on Faith).
-However, the revelation on tithing (section 107 in the 1844 edition; 119 in modern LDS editions) is emphatically rejected by members of this church, as it is not believed to be given by Joseph Smith.
+The Church of Jesus Christ (Cutlerite) accepts the following as scripture: the Inspired Version of the Bible (including the Book of Moses and Joseph Smith–Matthew), the Book of Mormon, and the 1844 edition of the D&C (including the Lectures on Faith).
+However, the revelation on tithing (section 107 in the 1844 edition; 119 in modern LDS Church editions) is emphatically rejected by members of this church, as it is not believed to be given by Joseph Smith.
 The Book of Abraham is rejected as scripture, as are the other portions of the Pearl of Great Price that do not appear in the Inspired Version of the Bible.

 Many Latter Day Saint denominations have also either adopted the Articles of Faith or at least view them as a statement of basic theology.
-(They are considered scriptural by the larger LDS church and are included in The Pearl of Great Price.)
-At times, the Articles have been adapted to fit the respective belief systems of various faith communities.
+(They are considered scriptural by the LDS Church and are included in the Pearl of Great Price.)
+At times, the Articles of Faith have been adapted to fit the respective belief systems of various faith communities.